 Hence, if you require impartial equity release advice, where they can be no concerns over which lender and products your adviser is recommending and why, then always select a whole of market equity release adviser to feel confident in the plan they are recommending is the best option for you.

 Here at Equity Release Supermarket, you have the option to engage with a specialist adviser via Livechat, a Face-to-Face meeting at home, conversation over the telephone or by video – such as Zoom or Microsoft Teams.

 Furthermore, on our website, you can now even research your own plans by using the smartER tool.
 This kind of technology can only empower the consumer and enables you to conduct your own research in your own time.
 Gaining knowledge and information can only lead to building trust and confidence in who you are dealing with, rather than everything being hidden behind a waiting adviser.

 Equity Release Supermarket expert advisers will advise you if equity release is right for you, let them assess your situation, and they will discuss all of your options and alternatives before making a recommendation.
-Let the adviser present their advice and recommendations to you using a personalised illustration.
+Let the adviser present their advice and recommendations to you using a lenders personalised Key Facts illustration.

 Once you are happy, and if they advise equity is the best solution for your objectives, accept their recommendations, and then during the application process, you will take independent legal advice before accepting the plan.
 The application process can take between 6 to 10 weeks, so you have plenty of time to change your mind if you have any doubts.